box/box-ios-sdk/docs/usage/custom-api-calls.md

 Create URL
 ----------
- When you want to execute custom API call you must specify an destination URL.
+ When you want to execute custom API call, you must specify a destination URL.
  You can create it by yourself:

 ``` swift